CartoDB/cartoframes/docs/developer-center/guides/02-Context.md

 ### Source Context

-But it's also posible to set a `Context` for a `Source`, and different context for different sources:
+It is also possible to set a `Context` for a `Source`, and different contexts for different sources:

 ```py
 from cartoframes.auth import Context